Online course platforms

 - Online learning marketplaces.
 Your course is one part of a wider catalogue and you're given an existing base of students.
 You'll typically deliver your course content with a limited number of amendable features; you can expect the ability to edit your course's landing page as a minimum.

 - Hosted software.
-A hosted online course software - or a WordPress plugin, as seen with providers like LearnDash - lets you use a range of customisable options and content formats, without the need to be tech-savvy.
+An online course that uses hosted software – or a WordPress plugin, as with providers like LearnDash – includes a range of customisable options and content formats, without the need to be tech-savvy.
 Using hosted software essentially gives you more control over how you present your content.

 - All-in-one platforms.
 Many providers today, such as Kajabi, offer complete platforms where you run your website and course site together, complete with a wide choice of easy-to-use tools that can help you to grow your audience.